 We took a course due west, rather than skirt the shores, in order to investigate the ruins of M. de Saulcy's Gomorrah.
 On the way we put up many birds in the marshy plain.
-The Norfolk plover was very common, a flock of splendid black storks rose before us, and a solitary crane (Grus cinerea), but all of course out of shot.
+The Norfolk plover was very common; a flock of splendid black storks rose before us, and a solitary crane (Grus cinerea), but all of course out of shot.
 We reached the foot of the hills very little below the opening of the Wady Dabûr, but could find no trace of a Wady Goumran between it and Ain Feshkhah.
 Nor were we more successful in discovering the remains of Gomorrah.
-We found at intervals many indistinct rows of unhewn stones, which, if at all the remains of human constructions, carry us back to a ruder period than the flints of our gravel beds, and which were all classed by our Bedouin under the expressive name of Rejûm-el-Bahr-" castings of the sea."
-The name of El Guinrah, or anything approaching to it, seemed quite unknown to our guides, and we took care not to suggest it, else we might have had the whole Pentapolis of the plain identified for us at once.
-To the heap marked by Van de Velde as Hajar Lesbah, they gave the meaningless name of Rejûm Feshkhah, and the same to the traces of a square enclosure or ruin nearer the Fountain.
-This ruin might have been an old fort, yet there were no traces of foundations; and more probably it has been an Arab post, or a place of protection for camels or flocks.
+We found at intervals many indistinct rows of unhewn stones, which, if at all the remains of human constructions, carry us back to a ruder period than the flints of our gravel beds, and which were all classed by our Bedouin under the expressive name of Rejum-el-Bahr-" castings of the sea."
+The name of El Gumrah, or anything approaching to it, seemed quite unknown to our guides, and we took care not to suggest it, else we might have had the whole Pentapolis of the plain identified for us at once.